AwesomeController/serious-business/kickstarter/body_copy.md

 with product updates,
 and we'll add your name (plus a message of your choosing) to the `KICKSTARTER_BACKERS.md` file in our github repository.
-Invest in your geek cred, markdown style.
+Invest in your geek cred, oppan markdown style.

 Estimated arrival: October 2012